|Height:||19 – 20 inches|

 Though they are lovable and gentle with family, both German Shepherds and Black Mouth Curs are working dogs.
 They will need appropriate physical and mental stimulation to prevent them from becoming destructive out of boredom.
 They’re highly trainable, though some can find their stubborn natures a bit frustrating.

-Things to Know When Owning a German Shepherd/Black Mouth Cur Mix
+Things to Know When Owning a Black Mouth Cur Mixed With German Shepherd

 Food and Diet Requirements